Hoaithomint/SQL/Ecommerce Project.md

 ***
 #### 8. Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.
 For example, 100% product view then 40% add_to_cart and 10% purchase.
+- hits.eCommerceAction.action_type = '2' is view product page; hits.eCommerceAction.action_type = '3' is add to cart; hits.eCommerceAction.action_type = '6' is purchase
+- Add condition "product.productRevenue is not null"  for purchase to calculate correctly
+- To access action_type, you only need unnest hits

 ```sql
 WITH product_view as (